dsuyu1/SOAR-EDR-Project/README.md

 # SOAR EDR Project
+## Introduction
-In this project, I learn how to automate security workflows, and enhance my cybersecurity posture effectively.
+In this project, I learn how to automate security workflows and enhance my cybersecurity posture effectively.